blockchain-lab-um/issuer-platform-EduCTX/libs/shared/ONBOARDING.md

 ==> view user.did
 ```

 > Request a credential to onboard.
-Contact the Trusted Issuer related to your use case and request a `VerifiableAuthorizationToOnboard` and provide them your DID you printed in the previous step.
+[Contact the Trusted Issuer](https://ec.europa.eu/digital-building-blocks/tracker/plugins/servlet/desk/portal/11/create/127) related to your use case and request a `VerifiableAuthorizationToOnboard` and provide them your DID you printed in the previous step.

 ### Use the script OR go step-by-step

 #### Use the script

+The customer support will guide you through the process from this point on.

 ```bash
 ==> run registerDidDocument_ES256K_ES256 <VC_TO_ONBOARD>